srmklive/laravel-paypal/README.md

 <a name="support"></a>
 ## Support

-This plugin only supports Laravel 5.1 or greater.
+This plugin only supports Laravel 5.1 to 5.8.
 * In case of any issues, kindly create one on the [Issues](https://github.com/srmklive/laravel-paypal/issues) section.
 * If you would like to contribute:
   * Fork this repository.